 The capital gains inclusion rate

 If that is a long time, then much of your apparent capital gain is actually just inflation.
 It doesn’t buy you more.
 You should not have to pay tax on inflation.
-To compensate for this, and incentivize risking capital, we have the capital gains inclusion rate.
+To compensate for this, and to incentivize risking capital to grow value-add businesses, we have the capital gains inclusion rate.
 This is currently set at 50%, but has ranged from 50%-75% in recent memory.

 An inclusion rate of 50% means that half of the capital gain is “included” as income and taxed.
 The other half is excluded and tax-free.
 The break-even point on this depends both on the gain and inflation.